Tescoco/helicarrierfrontend/README.md

 - We store the transactions with set state

-- After we sort 'this' transactions and we group transactions having the same dates together, then we store with set state which in turn is mapped and lists of transactions is displayed
+- After we sort 'this' transactions and we group transactions having the same dates together, then we store with set state which in turn is mapped and the lists of transactions is displayed

 - The task doesn't mention if the transactions are retured in an